 Down Syndrome is a genetic variation of the chromosome set.
-Instead of the usual 23 pairs of chromosomes in each human cell, people with Down Syndrome have an extra chromosome.
+Instead of the usual 23 pairs of chromosomes in each human cell, people with Down Syndrome harbor an extra chromosome.

 Chromosome 21 is present in triplicate (Trisomy 21).